 On the switching of Shares between Funds or Classes in the Company, the Instrument of Incorporation authorises the Company to impose a charge on switching.
-The charge will not exceed an amount equal to the then prevailing initial charge for the New Shares.
 There is currently no charge for switching for Class C Shares of any Fund to Class S Shares of any Fund or vice versa.
-If a redemption charge is payable in respect of the Original Shares, this may become payable instead of, or as well as, the then prevailing initial charge for the New Shares.
+A redemption charge may be payable in respect of the Original Shares.
 The charge on switching is payable by the Shareholder to the ACD and the ACD reserves the right to discount switching charges at its complete discretion.